01-edu/public/subjects/ai/numpy/README.md

 The goal of this exercise is to learn to use permutations, complex

 A Football tournament is organized in your city.
 There are 10 teams and the director of the tournaments wants you to create a first round as exciting as possible.
 To do so, you are allowed to choose the pairs.
 As a former data scientist, you implemented a model based on teams' current season performance.
 This models predicts the score difference between two teams.
 You used this algorithm to predict the score difference for every possible pair.
 The matrix returned is a 2-dimensional array that contains in (i,j) the score difference between team i and j.
-The matrix is in `model_forecasts.txt`.
+The matrix is in [model_forecasts.txt](data/model_forecasts.txt).

 Using this output, what are the pairs that will give the most interesting matches ?